Performance of linear solvers in tensor-train format on current multicore architectures: Background and notation

 \subsubsection{Memory and cache performance}

 In addition to the model above, some details of the memory hierarchy play a crucial role for the algorithms at hand (see \cite{Hager2010} for more details): First, modifying memory is often slower than reading it.
 In order to write to main memory, the memory region is usually first transferred to the cache, modified there and written back (write-allocate).
 A special CPU instruction allows to avoid this and directly stream to memory (non-temporal store).
-A common technique to improve the performance of data transfers is to avoid writing large (temporary) data when the algorithm can be reformulated accordingly (write-avoiding).
+A common technique to improve the performance of data transfers is to avoid writing large (temporary) data when the algorithm can be reformulated accordingly (write-avoiding), see \cite{Carson2016}.
 Second, the CPU caches are organized in cache lines: This means that, e.g., 8 double precision values are transferred together, always starting from a memory address divisible by the cache line size.
+So the data locality--e.g., which index is stored contiguously--is important.

 In addition, today's CPUs use set-associative caches that allow the mapping of one memory address to a fixed set of cache lines.
-Due to this, memory addresses with a specific distance (e.g., $1024$ double numbers) are mapped to the same set and the cache effectiveness is dramatically reduced when data is accessed with specific ``bad'' strides.
-This effect is called \emph{cache thrashing} and easily occurs for tensor operations if the product of some dimensions is (close to) a power of two.
-A common solution for operations on 2d arrays is padding: e.g., adding a few (ignored) zero rows in a matrix such that the stride is at least a few cache lines bigger than some power of two.
-This becomes more complicated in higher dimensions as one either obtains a complex indexing scheme or one needs to perform calculations with zeros (instead of skipping them).
-As example, consider a 3-dimensional tensor whose left- and right-unfolding should be used in (column-major) LAPACK operations without copying the data.
+Due to this, memory addresses with a specific distance (e.g., $1024$ double numbers) are mapped to the same cache set and the cache effectiveness is dramatically reduced when data is accessed with specific ``bad'' strides (\emph{cache thrashing}).
+This easily occurs for tensor operations if the product of some dimensions is close to a power of two.
+A common solution for operations on 2d arrays is padding: adding a few ignored zero rows in a matrix such that the stride is at least a few cache lines bigger than some power of two.
+This becomes more complicated in higher dimensions as one either obtains a complex indexing scheme or one needs to perform calculations with zeros.
 This is discussed in more detail in \autoref{sec:faster_contractions}.